Crafting

 1 Legendary

 Once a crafter has met all prerequisites, they may begin the construction of their item.
-The craft of the item takes xd6 hours, where x is the rarity level of the item being crafted to a minimum of 1 hour crafting a common item (rarity 1), and a maximum of 30 hours, or 4 days crafting a Legendary item (rarity 5).
+Common items can often be crafted during a short rest, but it takes an additional 1d6 hours for each level of rarity above common, to a minimum of 1 hour crafting a Uncommon item, and a maximum of 30 hours, or 4 days crafting a Legendary item.

 The crafter then performs a skill check with their chosen skill.
 This skill depends on the artisan tools used and item to be created;